Legal help, services and support for private residential landlords

 So if you are away, make sure you arrange for someone to receive messages on your behalf.

 Item 7 refers to a fee of £50.
 Note that this fee can only be charged in England.
 It is the fee for amending the tenancy agreement and is authorised by the Tenant Fees Act.
 A higher fee, though, will be unlawful as will charging the fee if permission is not given.
+If you do not wish to charge a fee then delete this item (and re-number the list)

 The Renters Rights Act recognises this as a valid reason to refuse permission to keep a pet.
 To avoid problems, we recommend that you notify tenants of this in advance of renting your property, perhaps in the particulars of your advertisements.
 Ideally, it should also be referred to in your tenancy agreement or House Rules document.